389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

 |-
 | dblayer\_next\_bulk\_op(DBI\_DATA *bulk, DBI\_DATA *key, DBI\_DATA *data) | Get next operation from bulk operation | DB\_MULTIPLE\_NEXT |

-I wonder if we should keep the callback definition. at the dblayer level.

- IMHO it should be better to define a callback struct in dbimpl.h i.e DBI\_CB because:
-* the db implementation plugin should not need to know about the dblayer or backend API
-* That allows to define a static callback struct in the plugin rather than explicitly set every callbacks in init function.
-* the callback could be refered from the data that needs it (like values)

 ## db-bdb plugin  ##

 That is the plugin that implements the dbimpl API callbacks and calls libdb functions.
 The important points are: